LunatiqueCoder/luna/README.md

 ## 🚧 Work in progress 🚧
-> ⚠️ This template is currently under development, but we consider it stable. \
+> ⚠️ This template is currently under development.
-> 🙏 Please feel free to try it out and open an issue if you find any problems.